-Dick \d(i)-ck\ as a boys' name is pronounced dik.
-It is of English origin.
+Dick [dick] as a boys' name is pronounced dik.
+It is of English and Old German origin, and the meaning of Dick is "powerful leader".
 A rhyming nickname from medieval times.
-Richard (Old German) "dominant ruler", was shortened to Rick, then rhymed to Dick, and variants like Dickson and Dix (which is also the French word meaning "ten") followed.
+Richard was shortened to Rick, then rhymed to Dick, and variants like Dickson and Dix (which is also the French word meaning "ten") followed.
 Figure skater Dick Button.

 Dick is a somewhat popular first name for males (#721 out of 1220, Top 59%) and an even more popular last name for both adults and children (#1492 out of 150436, Top 1%).
 (2000 U.S. Census)

 Dick reached its highest rank of #150 in the U.S. during the years 1930-1939, but is not in the list currently.
 (Top 2000 Names, 2015)

 Which version is better?with its variant forms and related boy names.
 Popular related forms of Dick are Richard (#155 from current records), Ricky (#584), Rico (#1421), Rickey (#1755), Rick (#1838), Rickie, Ricki, Rich, Dicky, Dickie, Dixon, Ric, Ricco and Ricci.
 These relations of Dick were at the apex of their popularity in the 1940s (usage of 3.4%) and have become significantly less common since (usage 0.2%, 94.7% less), with forms like Ricky falling out of fashion.